blairanderson/netlify-plugin-password-protection/readme.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/27c1e498-cf03-4eb7-92e8-03e502ed1300/deploy-status)](https://app.netlify.com/sites/password-protection-plugin/deploys)

+Soon to be added to the plugins directory https://github.com/netlify/plugins/pull/110

 Based on the fantastic CLI tool [staticrypt](https://github.com/robinmoisson/staticrypt), this plugin will encrypt your files with a password from your NETLIFY environment variables

 ## Setup